eslint/eslint/docs/src/user-guide/command-line-interface.md

 This option allows you to specify a warning threshold, which can be used to force ESLint to exit with an error status if there are too many warning-level rule violations in your project.

 Normally, if ESLint runs and finds no errors (only warnings), it exits with a success exit status.
 However, if `--max-warnings` is specified and the total warning count is greater than the specified threshold, ESLint exits with an error status.
-To prevent this behavior, omitting this option or specifying a threshold of `-1`.
+To prevent this behavior, omit this option or specify a threshold of `-1`.

 Example: